cudmore/PyMapManager/PyMapManager/notes.md

 This should put output into root /docs/ folder (holding index.html) and github /docs/ option should work?

-    cd ~/Dropbox/PyMapManager/PyMapManager/docs/ #this has source directory with .rst files sphinx-build -b html source/ ../../docs
+    cd ~/Dropbox/PyMapManager/PyMapManager/docs/ #this has source directory with .rst files

+    # if i add a module i need to do this
+    sphinx-apidoc -f -o source ~/Dropbox/PyMapManager
+    # or
+    sphinx-apidoc -fe -o source ~/Dropbox/PyMapManager

+    # generic rebuild (do this all the time)
+    sphinx-build -b html source/ ../../docs

 ### Github